hyperledger/fabric/docs/source/build_network.rst

     export CHANNEL_NAME=mychannel  && ../bin/configtxgen -profile TwoOrgsChannel -outputCreateChannelTx ./channel-artifacts/channel.tx -channelID $CHANNEL_NAME

-Note that you don't have to issue a special command for the channel if you are using a Raft or Kafka ordering service.
-The ``TwoOrgsChannel`` profile will use the ordering service configuration you specified when creating the genesis block for the network.
+Note that the ``TwoOrgsChannel`` profile will use the ordering service configuration you specified when creating the genesis block for the network.

-If you are not using a Raft or Kafka ordering service, you should see an output similar to the following in your terminal:
+You should see an output similar to the following in your terminal:

 .. code:: bash